List of Florida Gators baseball seasons

 The Florida Gators baseball team represents the University of Florida located in Gainesville, Florida.
-The Gators compete in Division I of the National Collegiate Athletics Association (NCAA) and the Eastern Division of the Southeastern Conference (SEC).
+The Gators compete in Division I of the National Collegiate Athletic Association (NCAA) and the Eastern Division of the Southeastern Conference (SEC).

-This is a list of Florida Gators baseball seasons that presents the season-by-season win–loss records of the Gators baseball team from its founding in 1912 to the present, including NCAA Tournament records.
+This is a list of Florida Gators baseball seasons that presents the season-by-season win–loss records of the Gators baseball team from its founding in 1912 to the present, including NCAA tournament records.